1,000+ Opportunities

 (Please submit within 90 days of final claim.)
 This list represents the Immigrant Youth Grant recipients and grant awards.

-Based on current listing details, eligibility includes: Local Education Agencies (LEAs) in Wisconsin experiencing at least a 25% increase of immigrant children and youth in the current year over the average of the prior two years.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local education agencies (LEAs) in Wisconsin with at least a 25% increase in immigrant children and youth in the current year over the prior two-year average.
+Confirm the full requirements in the official notice before applying.